civarry/Android-File-Transfer-Mac/README.md

 ## How It Works

 This application uses ADB (Android Debug Bridge) commands under the hood, but wraps them in an intuitive graphical interface.
-No need to remember complex command-line syntax - just click and drag!
+No need to remember complex command-line syntax - just click and viola!

 **Key technologies:**
 - **PyQt6**: Modern Python GUI framework